RyanClementsHax/notes/cloud/aws/networking.md

   - use cases
     - sharing resources
     - one vpc has centralized access to some resource needed in other vpc's
+    - replicating data to geographically distinct locations for fault-tolerance, disaster recovery and redundancy
 - flow logs
   - only capture ip traffic-related info passing through and from network interfaces within VPC
 - endpoints